Investors In People Silver Award Accreditation

-All hospital ICU units everyday are continually fighting to help keep their patients alive.
-However, during Covid 19 pandemic these units have in some cases tripled in size, putting an immense pressure on ICU staff, but the goal remains the same – helping patients successfully recover.
+All hospital ICU units every day are continually fighting to help keep their patients alive.
+However, during Covid 19 pandemic these units have in some cases tripled in size, putting immense pressure on ICU staff, but the goal remains the same – helping patients successfully recover.

-Like with most medical professionals, Critical Care / ICU nurses need to be critical thinkers.
-As the role requires constant analysis of a patients condition you need to see the big picture and hone in on the best possible treatment for the patient.
-Working well under pressure will be one of the many traits an ICU nurse possess.
+Like most medical professionals, Critical Care / ICU nurses need to be critical thinkers.
+As the role requires constant analysis of a patient’s condition you need to see the big picture and hone in on the best possible treatment for the patient.
+Working well under pressure will be one of the many traits an ICU nurse possesses.

 The life of a Critical Care Nurse / ICU Nurse is extremely difficult but can also be really rewarding.
-All nurses you need to ensure that their own self care is also not neglected and being an ICU nurse is no different, they cannot do their job effectively if they are not looking after themselves.
+All nurses need to ensure that their own self-care is also not neglected and being an ICU nurse is no different, they cannot do their job effectively if they are not looking after themselves.

 Each nurse is important and especially during this time of COVID 19 we praise the work every nurse is doing.
 We at Cavendish Professionals have a longstanding history within the healthcare market and give thanks to each and every nurse we have worked with and continue to work with.
 Currently, we have available positions with our clients in Critical Care / ICU nursing, so please contact the healthcare team if you wish to discuss further.
 Thank you again for your hard work!!